all-in-one-of/SOPGI/README.md

 ![alt text](https://github.com/alexnardini/SOPGI/blob/master/img/SOPGI_photons.jpg)
-`Caustics come for free with a Path Tracing method but since SOPGI recursions have been coded later, the photon map generation algorithm does not take into account refractive objects yet and so we only get caustic photns by reflections only.`
+`Caustics come for free with a Path Tracing method but since SOPGI recursions have been coded later, the photon map generation algorithm does not take into account refractive objects yet and so we only get caustic photons by reflections only.`